 - Heat a large pot on medium heat with 1 tablespoon vegetable oil

 - Add the onions and garlic and gently fry for 2 minutes

 - Add the marjoram, cumin and paprika and fry for a further 3 minutes.

-- Stir in the chopped suede and carrots and fry for 3 minutes.
+- Add the chopped suede and carrots and fry for 3 minutes.